Acer negundo: Medicinal use

 Acer negundo has been used by Native Americans for several medicinal purposes.
 The Cheyenne burn the wood as incense for making spiritual medicines, and during Sun Dance ceremonies.
 The Meskwaki use a decoction of the inner bark as an emetic, and the Ojibwa use an infusion of the inner bark for the same purpose.

 As food

-The sap has been used to make syrup by Native Americans, including the Dakota, Omaha, Pawnee, the Ponca, Winnebago, Cree, Sioux, and the indigenous people of Montana.
+The sap has been used to make syrup by Native Americans, including the Dakota, Omaha, Pawnee, Ponca, Winnebago, Cree, Sioux, and the indigenous people of Montana.
 The Chiricahua and Mescalero Apache dry scrapings of the inner bark and keep it as winter food, and they also boil the inner bark until sugar crystallizes out of it.
 The Cheyenne mix the boiled sap with shavings from the inner sides of animal hides and eat them as candy.
 The Ojibwa mix the sap with that of the sugar maple and drink it as a beverage.